canjs/can-stache/docs/helpers/routeUrl.md

 <a href='{{ routeUrl(page="recipe" id=5) }}'>{{recipe.name}}</a>
 ```

-Using call expressions/parenthesis lets you pass the `merge` option to `can.route`.
+Using call expressions/parenthesis lets you pass the `merge` option to `route`.
 This
 lets you write a url that only changes specified properties:

 ```